WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/DecentralizedAutonomicData.md

 {
     "id": "did:dad:Qt27fThWoNZsa88VrTkep6H-4HA8tr54sHON1vWl6FE=",
     "changed" : "2000-01-01T00:00:00+00:00",
-    "ensuer": "did:dad:Xq5YqaL6L48pf0fu7IUhL0JRaU2_RxFP0AL43wYn148="
+    "ensuer": "Xq5YqaL6L48pf0fu7IUhL0JRaU2_RxFP0AL43wYn148="
 }
 \r\n\r\n
 u72j9aKHgz99f0K8pSkMnyqwvEr_3rpS_z2034L99sTWrMIIJGQPbVuIJ1cupo6cfIf_KCB5ecVRYoFRzAPnAQ==
 ```

 When rotation occurs sometime later, the rotation operation atomically indicates that the key in the *signer* field is to be replaced with the pre-declared rotation key in the *ensuer* field and also declares the next rotation key to be placed in the *ensuer* field.
-One way to keep track of this is to provide three keys in the rotation event, the former signer in a new erster field, the former ensuer in the signer field and a new pre-rotated key in the ensuer field.
+One way to keep track of this is to provide three keys in the rotation event, the former signer in a new *erster* field, the former *ensuer* in the *signer* field and a new pre-rotated key in the *ensuer* field.
 The rotation operation has two signatures.
 The first signature is created with the former *signer* key (now *erster* field).
 The second signature with the form *ensuer* key (now *signer* field).
 This establishes provenance of the rotation operation.

 Example rotation event: